simplify-life/Xlib/README.md

     LOG_I(s.c_str());
     tcp->Send(chutf8.c_str(), sizeof(chutf8));
 ```
+---
 ##Notes

-    Compile environment: need GCC 4.8 or above, more than clang3.1
+1. *Compile environment*: need GCC 4.8 or above, more than clang3.1.
-    Test: the whole project, on the MAC and centos test has no problem.
+2. *Test*: the whole project, on the MAC and centos test has no problem.
 Perform the make, then run the generated script.

+---
 ##Q&A

 You have any question, welcome to discuss.
 And I also hope that we can put forward valuable Suggestions and comments.
 You can contact me through the following :

     *Email:xiaominghe2014@gmail.com
     * QQ: 229827701